 What do I need to use I-CubeX in theatre performances ?

-I-CubeX offers a sensor data translation software called Link, which converts the sensor data into MIDI or OSC messages, and includes helpful filters and settings that can be configured for more accurate results and saved for future use.
+For more advanced applications, I-CubeX offers a sensor data translation software called Link, which converts the sensor data into MIDI or OSC messages, and includes helpful filters and settings that can be configured for more accurate results and saved for future use.
 The software can work with both real and virtual MIDI ports which can be recognized by any application that accepts MIDI.

 QLab, developed by Figure 53, is a MacOS show control software program with extensive playback capabilities for sound and video.
 Since its release in 2007, it has quickly been embraced by numerous theatres and theatre professionals around the world.
 It's MIDI functionality allows for any cue to be triggered via MIDI messages.
 I-CubeX has created a few examples to show its easy integration with QLab, see video at the top.